The Nghbrs

-NGHBRS is an American rock band from Long Island, New York, formed in 2010.
+Nghbrs is an American rock band from Long Island, New York, formed in 2010.
 The band consists of Ian Kenny, Jordan Schneider and Tommy Fleischmann.
 The name of the band is concepted in "Neighbors".

 Their debut album, Twenty One Rooms, was released on July 16, 2013, on Paper + Plastick and the album's lead single, "Hold Up Girl" received heavy media for its innovative use of Instagram.
-The band also have released 3 EPs Hellomind (2010), Hellomind (Reissue) (2011) and The NGHBRS Collection (2013).
+The band also have released 3 EPs Hellomind (2010), Hellomind (Reissue) (2011) and The Nghbrs Collection (2013).

 History

 Formation (2010–2011)

 Formed in 2010 under the name Neighbors, the band began playing shows throughout New England and released their debut EP, Hellomind, on August 17, 2010.
 The band changed their name to NGHBRS is January 2011.
 The band played shows in the Northeast for the following year and steadily gained a healthy following.
-NGHBRS was featured in the AP&R section of the February 2010 issue of Alternative Press and the band quickly got the attention of producers and record labels.
+Nghbrs was featured in the AP&R section of the February 2010 issue of Alternative Press and the band quickly got the attention of producers and record labels.
 After a successful Kickstarter campaign to help the band join their first major tour with Anarbor in April 2011, the band gained traction and began work on their debut album.

 Twenty One Rooms (2012)

-The band began recording their debut album, Twenty One Rooms, in the fall of 2012, with clips and acoustic versions of tracks being released throughout the first half of the year on various sites such as PureVolume, AbsolutePunk and Alternative Press and it was released on July 16, 2013.
+The band began recording their debut album, Twenty One Rooms, in late 2012, with clips and acoustic versions of tracks being released throughout the first half of the year on various sites such as PureVolume, AbsolutePunk and Alternative Press and it was released on July 16, 2013.
 Absolute Punk gave the album a 90% review and fellow online reviews were generally positive.

 The band has played with such acts as Third Eye Blind, Matt & Kim, New Politics, Bad Rabbits and Anarbor.

-The band debuted their music video for “Hold Up Girl” on September 18, 2013, through the Wall Street Journal, with the publication calling it, “probably the cleverest DIY video since OK Go’s string of self-made clips a few years ago.”
-The video was later featured in USA Today, NYLON Guys, Yahoo!
+The band debuted their music video for "Hold Up Girl" on September 18, 2013, through The Wall Street Journal, with the publication calling it "probably the cleverest DIY video since OK Go's string of self-made clips a few years ago."
+The video was later featured in USA Today, Nylon Guys, Yahoo!
 News and Mashable.